-- demonstrate patient-centred care that is compassionate, appropriate, and effective for the prevention and management of health problems and the promotion of health among all age groups in relation to Emergency conditions, critical illness, intensive care, anaesthetic management. - 2. demonstrate knowledge of established and evolving biomedical, clinical, epidemiological and social-behavioural sciences, as well as the application of this knowledge to patient care among those who seeks anaesthetic and intensive care services in all age groups. - 3. demonstrate the ability to continuously improve patient care based on scientific evidence, constant self-evaluation and life-long learning - 4. demonstrate interpersonal and communication skills that result in the effective exchange of information and collaboration with patients, their families, and health professionals. - 5. demonstrate a commitment to carrying out professional responsibilities with adherence to ethical principles and an understanding of the legal implications of practice - 6. demonstrate an awareness and responsiveness to the larger context of system of health care, as well as the ability to call effectively on other resources in the system to provide optimal health care. - 7. demonstrate the ability to engage as a member, manager and a leader, in an inter professional team, in a manner that optimizes safe, effective patient/population-centred care. - 8. demonstrate the qualities required to sustain lifelong personal and professional growth. - 9. provide appropriate medico-legal services where required.
+- 1. demonstrate patient-centred care that is compassionate, appropriate, and effective for the prevention and management of health problems and the promotion of health among all age groups in relation to Emergency conditions, critical illness, intensive care, anaesthetic management. - 2. demonstrate knowledge of established and evolving biomedical, clinical, epidemiological and social-behavioural sciences, as well as the application of this knowledge to patient care among those who seeks anaesthetic and intensive care services in all age groups. - 3. demonstrate the ability to continuously improve patient care based on scientific evidence, constant self-evaluation and life-long learning - 4. demonstrate interpersonal and communication skills that result in the effective exchange of information and collaboration with patients, their families, and health professionals. - demonstrate a commitment to carrying out professional responsibilities with adherence to ethical principles and an understanding of the legal implications of practice - 6. demonstrate an awareness and responsiveness to the larger context of system of health care, as well as the ability to call effectively on other resources in the system to provide optimal health care. - 7. demonstrate the ability to engage as a member, manager and a leader, in an inter professional team, in a manner that optimizes safe, effective patient/ population-centred care. - 8. demonstrate the qualities required to sustain lifelong personal and professional growth. - 9. provide appropriate medico-legal services where required.

-All above competencies should be achieved in relation to patients, in all age groups.

-- Management of different modes of anaesthetic considerations in general Surgical, Paediatric, Obstetric, gynaecological, and emergencies in all age groups. - 2.
-Resuscitation and provision of emergency care. - Management of Critical care situations of Medical, Surgical, Paediatric, Obstetric, 3. gynaecological, Orthopaedic, Trauma, Immunological, Haematological conditions in all age groups.

-Teaching /Learning Methods: Lectures, Clinical Work, Self-Directed Learning Assessment Strategy : End of Clinical Appointment Evaluation (Pass/Fail Exam) 100% Final MBBS Surgery, Medicine, Paediatrics Details: Pass/Fail Exam 100% 100% Pacammandad Paad ing and / or Poforonce os and/ or Proscribed Toyts

-- 1. Anaesthesia and Intensive Care A to Z. Authors Steven M. Yentis, Nicholas P. Hirsch, Gary B. Smith.
-Churchill Livingstone - 2.
-Textbook of Anaesthesia.
-Authors Alan R. Aitkenhead, Graham Smith, lain Moppett, David J. Rowbotham.
-Churchill Livingstone - 3.
-Intensive Care: A Concise Textbook.
-Authors Charles J. Hinds, J. David Watson Saunders Ltd.
+Cours se content/Course description: All above competencies should be achieved in relation to patients, in all age groups.
+1. Management of different modes of anaesthetic considerations in general Surgical, Paediatric, Obstetric, gynaecological, and emergencies in all age groups.
+2. 3.
+Resuscitation and provision of emergency care.
+Management of Critical care situations of Medical, Surgical, Paediatric, Obstetric, gynaecological, Orthopaedic, Trauma, Immunological, Haematological conditions in all age groups.
+Teach ning /Learning Methods: Lectures, Cl linical Work, Self-Directed Learning Asses ssment Strategy: End of Clinical Appointment Evaluation (Pass/Fail Exam) 100% Final MBBS Surgery, Medicine, Paediatrics Detai Pass/ ls: Fail Exam 100% 100% Recor mmended Reading and/ or Reference es and/ or Prescribed Texts 1.
+Anaesthesia and Intensive Care A to Z. Authors - Steven M. Yentis, Nicholas P. Hirsch, Gary B. Smith.
+Churchill Livingstone 2.
+2. Textbook of Anaesthesia.
+Authors - Alan R. Aitkenhead, Graham Smith, Iain Moppett, David J. Rowbotham.
+Churchill Livingstone 3.
+Intensive Care: A Concise Textbook Saunders Ltd. k.
+Authors - Charles J. Hinds, J. David Watson

+Semester : Clinical Curriculum

+Course Code : MED5CLIN07

-Course Name : Clinical Stream 7 (Radiology)
+Course Name Clinical Stream 7 (Radiology)

+Credit Value : Non-Credit

-Prerequisites: Completion of Y1S1, Y1S2, Y2S1 semester examinations
+Prerequisites Completion of Y1S1, Y1S2, Y2S1 semester examinations

+Core/Optional : Core

-Harrier Duagledarius Clinical Work / Skills Training Hourly Breakdown 45
+Clinical Work / Skills Training

+Hourly Breakdown 45